academe/parliament-petition-monitor/readme.md

 ## Parliament Petition Monitor

-More documenation to come over the next few days.
+More documentation to come over the next few days.

-This is a laravel 5.7 application.
+This is a Laravel 5.7 application.
-It's purpose is to recard the counts of votes on a UK Parliament open petition at regular intervals to allow trends to be analysed.
+Its purpose is to record the counts of votes on a UK Parliament open petition at regular intervals to allow trends to be analysed.

 Current open petitions can be found here: